d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 :label:`sec_linear-algebra`

-Now that you can store and manipulate data, let us briefly review the subset of basic linear algebra that you will need to understand and implement most of models covered in this book.
+Now that you can store and manipulate data, let's briefly review the subset of basic linear algebra that you will need to understand and implement most of models covered in this book.
 Below, we introduce the basic mathematical objects, arithmetic,